 I work as a consultant neurologist within the Department of Neurology and Sleep Disorders Centre at Guy's and St Thomas' Hospitals, and at London Bridge Hospital, the Cromwell Hospital.
 I am clinical lead for the Sleep Disorders Centre, Guy's Hospital, one of Europe's largest sleep units.

-I am also Reader in Neurology at the Department of Clinical Neuroscience, Institute of Psychiatry, Psychology and Neuroscience, King's College London.
+I am also Professor of Neurology and Sleep Medicine at the Institute of Psychiatry, Psychology and Neuroscience, King's College London.

 I undertook neurological training at Guy's and St Thomas', Charing Cross Hospital and the National Hospital for Neurology and Neurosurgery, Queen Square.